 - Do you want to invite the [insert buyer’s role] to our next meeting?

-If you find yourself trapped in a price negotiation where all the prospect is thinking about is price, you’re setting yourself up to either lose the deal or worse, the profit.
+If you find yourself trapped in a price negotiation where all the prospect is thinking about is the price.
+You’re setting yourself up to either lose the deal or -worse- the profit.

-Think about it, nobody wants to rush into a deal they’re not 100% happy with – so it’s imperative to slow down, take a break and fully evaluate the situation every now and again.
-Practising patience is a key negotiation skill you should think about incorporating.
+Think about it.
+Nobody wants to rush into a deal they’re not 100% happy about.
+So it’s imperative to slow down, take a break and check the situation now and again.
+Practising patience is a crucial negotiation skill you should think about incorporating.